avaines/avaines.github.io/content/posts/2026-03-01-terraform-six-years-on/index.md

     $(call run_terraform,destroy)
 ```

 When I was first learning Terraform, [Workspaces](https://developer.hashicorp.com/terraform/language/state/workspaces) had just been introduced.
 At the time, the guidance around CLI usage was to avoid it unless you were a Terraform Enterprise Cloud user.
-Workspaces, however, exists to solve exactly the backend/state namespacing problem that caused my early confusion.
+Workspaces however, exists to solve exactly the backend/state namespacing problem that caused my early confusion.

-I still feel slightly odd about workspaces.
-I know they are fine, and I know they are stable, and well supported, but I just can't bring my self to use it in anger.
-That said, theres no reason you should be stuck with my hang ups, and when I'm feeling fruity I can achieve some more of those [DRY][dry] principals I desired.
+I still feel slightly odd about Workspaces.
+I know they are fine, and I know they are stable and well supported, but I just can't bring myself to use it in anger.
+That said, theres no reason you should be stuck with my hang ups and when I'm feeling fruity I can achieve some more of those [DRY][dry] principals I desired.

 By smushing the environments together into one folder and moving from `auto.tfvars` files to just `environment.tfvars` it's done.
-Workspaces needs you need to remember to switch the workspace accordingly in order to select the right statefile, which I think is where I worry about the risks of being in the wrong Workspace.
+Workspaces needs you need to remember to switch the workspace accordingly in order to select the right statefile, which I think is where I worry about the risks of being in the wrong workspace.
 Worries aside, separate Workspaces fixes the `backend.tf` problems and indecisions which sparked my original problems.

 Using a Workspace can look like this: